ONSgeo/Area_Classification/docs/specifications/Post_processing.md

 #### 4.2.3 Two groups of radial plots:
-One are based on the comparison of a cluster to the UK mean.
+One is based on the comparison of a cluster to the UK mean.
 The other group compare variables within a cluster to the mean of parent cluster.
 For example, a radial plot for cluster 5a (group level) represents a comparison to the mean of all clusters that make up supergroup 5.

 ### 4.3 Process

 1. Take the table containing all chosen variables that is outputted at the pre-processing stage.
 For each value and each variable, the standardised mean is calculated.
 This ensures that all variables contribute equally to further calculations of the mean.
 2. The output table from the clustering component is restructured for easier interpretation.
-The column containing cluster codes are seperated out into seperate columns for supergroup, group, and subgroup.
+The column containing cluster codes are separated out into separate columns for supergroup, group, and subgroup.
 The final character in the subgroup column is then converted to a number (a=1, b=2, c=3, etc.).
 3. Using the tables from steps 1 and 2, means are calculated for each variable at each cluster/hierarchy level, standardised to the UK mean.
 4. Using the tables from steps 1 and 2, it sorts by supergroup/group/subgroup and calculates means of each variable in each cluster, standardised to the parent mean.
 5. Radial plots are created from the outputs of steps 3 and 4.